- Distinguish between acceptable and unacceptable guidance strategies in response to challenging behavior.

 Janice clearly felt some stress in this situation.
 When the girls’ behavior challenged her, she began to yell and act aggressively.
 She let that stress get the best of her and she reacted in a way that was not appropriate.
 Janice made a poor decision, but you can learn from her experience.
 It’s not unusual to feel stress at work.
 Nearly everyone does at one time or another.
 What matters is how we handle our stress.
 How do you think Janice handled her stress?
 What do you think she should have done differently?
 Can you relate to the emotions that led to her actions?

-What if Janet had taken a moment to slow down and think about what was happening?
+What if Janice had taken a moment to slow down and think about what was happening?
 How might the situation have been different if Janice had asked herself, "What is the issue?
 What needs to be done?
 What do I know about these children and their development?
 Can I get help from someone in this situation?”
 Let’s look at that scenario again, but this time let’s imagine that things went differently:

-Why Do Children Engage in Challenging Behavior?
+Why Do School-Age Children Engage in Challenging Behavior?

-There are many reasons why children might engage in behavior that adults find challenging.
+There are many reasons why school-age children might engage in behavior that adults find challenging.
 As stated in previous lessons, sometimes the behavior that adults find challenging is part of typical development.
 In all cases, a child’s behavior communicates a message.
-It is up to adults to learn the child’s code and interpret the message.
+It is up to adults to learn the child’s “code” and interpret the message.
 Here are some messages a child’s behavior might send:

 - I need your attention, but I don’t know how to ask for it.